 For unique experiences: Airbnb

 Travelling solo?
 If you’re not a sunbed limpet, it can be tricky to figure out how to keep busy in an unfamiliar location.
-But don’t fret – Airbnb isn’t just for nabbing great priced, individual accommodation (or perving over budget-busting luxury penthouses).
+But don’t fret – Airbnb isn’t just for nabbing great priced, individual accommodation (or for perving over budget-busting luxury penthouses).
 The recent addition of their Experiences feature lets you browse and book all the things you could do once you’ve arrived at your destination.

 For keeping it all together: Google Trips